-KYC Submission workflow (aadhaar as POA included)
+KYC Request Submission workflow

 Use this guide to build your KYC workflows in the onboarding phase